 The easiest way to learn is to have Manifold do the work for us, by using the Edit Query button in the Transform pane.
 We choose a point-and-click template that does what we want, and then we see what SQL Manifold writes to implement that.
 We can then copy and paste what we want from what Manifold creates.

-Right away, Manifold previews what the template would do in the map window.
+Right away, a preview layer in blue preview color appears in the map, and a blue preview caption bar giving the name of the template that is being previewed appears at the top of the map window.
 We can see this is the right template since it creates an inner center point for each area.

-However, we do not want to modify the drawing, we simply want to see the SQL used to do the above, so instead of pressing the Update Field button we press the Edit Query button.
+However, we do not want to modify the drawing, we simply want to see the SQL used to do the above, so instead of pressing the Transform button we press the Edit Query button.

 Manifold pops open a Command Window with the SQL to create inner centroids already loaded into the Command Window as a query.
-This shows us every nuance of how to use the relevant functions.
+This shows us how to use the relevant functions.
 We highlight the part that actually creates the geom we want, and we Ctrl-C to Copy it:

 Seeing what Manifold writes is a great way to learn how to use functions correctly or to remind ourselves of details we might have forgotten.
 For example, we might have forgotten that the GeomCenterInner function returns X, Y values, not a point object, so we might have forgotten that we need to wrap the result with GeomMakePoint to actually create a point.
 Copying and pasting the expert SQL Manifold automatically writes for us saves us from making mistakes.